What is the first therapy session like?

 What education and training to you have?

 I received my Masters in Social Work from Columbia University, the first and finest institution in the country that issues this degree.
 While in school I was an intern at a nonprofit providing therapy to persons with mental health concerns and experiencing poverty-related issues.
 After I graduated, I received additional training and experience working in an outpatient mental health clinic.
 I was supervised by a licensed therapist for two years (A requirement of the State) before receiving my license.
 Since that time, I’ve worked in a variety of settings ranging from a hospital system to developing my own private practice.
-I present trainings on mental health topics, host a podcast on wellness, publish articles in journals and other print and digital media, and provide consulting to companies for wellness programs, social media, crisis management and other areas.
+I present trainings on mental health topics, host a podcast, publish articles in journals and other print and digital media, and provide consulting to companies for wellness programs, social media, crisis management and other areas.

 What are video therapy and phone therapy? are they right for me?